Homemade chicken tenders are like the holy grail of kid food, aren’t they?

-Oh, and you’ve been warned: this video is REAL LIFE, DUDES.
+Oh, and you’ve been warned: this video I’m about to share is REAL LIFE, DUDES.
 My son was teething and crabby and clingy.
 He wouldn’t let me put him down so I had to cook without the use of both hands.
 My daughter dumped like, 18 tons of Parmesan cheese into the breading mix (whoops).
 My son dropped chicken tender on my shirt and then ate it anyway (and I had to go change).

 This is life when you’re cooking with kids in the kitchen, and I’m sure many of you can relate!
 Plus, my kitchen’s not the tidiest, there are toys littering the background, and the linoleum on my rental apartment floor is truly hideous.

 We got dinner made, and that’s the important part!

 And here’s the recipe!
 I don’t usually use a recipe when I make tenders – it’s more of a general thing.

 1/2 pound of chicken + 1/2 cup white flour + 1 egg, whisked + 2 tablespoons mustard + 1 cup panko breadcrumbs + 1/2 cup parmesan.